 These are general grants allocated by central government directly to local authorities as additional revenue funding.
-They are non-ring fenced and are credited to Taxation and Non-Specific Grant Income in the Comprehensive

-Income and Expenditure Statement.
-Examples include New Homes Bonus and Council Tax Freeze Grant.
+They are non-ring fenced and are credited to Taxation and Non-Specific Grant Income in the Comprehensive Income and Expenditure Statement.
+For example, New Homes Bonus funding.